giordano-lucas/Tesco-Extension/index.md

 ![Alt text](/images/validation-geographical-distance-silhouette.png){:class="img-responsive"}

 We see that unfortunately, this does not go in the direction of a good evidence of fit.
 The scores are quite small compared to the ones we got in the naive analysis.
-They even go to negative values, meaning that, on average, points tend to be closer to other clusters than to their centroid, or at least the geographical sense.
+They even go to negative values, meaning that, on average, points tend to be closer to other clusters than to their centroid, or at least in the geographical sense.

 However, we need to take a step back and try to fully understand why such result has arisen.
 Indeed, we should remind ourselves that the silhouette score computation relies on the average distance to other points in the same cluster, to which we subtract the smallest mean distance to other points in other clusters.
 This metric is thus likely to produce high scores for dense clusters distributed as a Gaussian centred in the centroid.
 This is not the shape that we observed in our visualisation : we rather saw concentric circles, scattered around the map (they do not form unique blocks)!
 Indeed, if we were to run a K-means algorithm in the 2D geographical vector space, we would never get such concentric shaped clusters.